TrevMcKendrick/blog/_posts/2013-05-15-contracting-developers.md

 Once your mockup is ready you can post confidently to Elance.

 **Hiring on Elance**
 Elance is great for finding “good enough” developers.
-To find a good fit I look for people who: \- have good reviews \- have a decent portfolio \- speak good English \- are very responsive
+To find a good fit I look for people who:
+- have good reviews
+- have a decent portfolio
+- speak good English
+- are very responsive

 Sometimes I’ll just ask them a question to see how long it takes to respond.
 Hiring an unresponsive contractor is a terrible experience so you want to get that out of the way as soon as possible.

 On smaller scoped projects I also prefer working with individuals versus agencies.
 That way you know what you’re communicating about the project is going straight to the person doing the actual work.

 **Skype is your Friend**
 Once I’ve narrowed my choices down I’ll interview a few people via Skype.
 I want to get a feel for how we communicate with each other.

-Does she understand me when I describe product features?
-Does he ask good follow up questions?
+"Does she understand me when I describe product features?"

+"Does he ask good follow up questions?"

 It also helps humanize each other.
 This is very overlooked with Elancers, myself included.
 I’ve worked with so many people now that I often forget that on the other side is a breathing, living human being.